wechaty/docusaurus/docusaurus/docs/specifications/puppet.md

 > For example, after we re-installed the WeChat app on our phone, it has to load contacts/rooms from the server for a long time.

 See: <https://github.com/wechaty/wechaty-puppet-service/issues/18>

+## NPM Publication

+- [ ] `wechaty-puppet` must not a dependency.
+It should be put in devDependencies and peerDependencies
+- [ ] `wechaty` must not a dependency.
+It should be put in devDependencies and peerDependencies
+- [ ] must exist `examples/ding-dong-bot.ts` to implement the ding/dong logic, use puppet api only.